UnterrainerInformatik/perPixelCollision/README.md

 * Get the transformation matrix for a texture being rotated around a custom center, scaled and positioned.
 * Per pixel collision-testing method for those textures and matrices.
 * Color the sprites read when they per-pixel-intersect.

+## Improvements
+* Don't re-calculate the transformation-matrix on every update.
+Cache it and only re-calculate it if any of the parameters change.